Great Valley is dedicated to missions

 "What you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also." - 2nd Timothy 2:2

-The goal of BEE World is to help the church fulfill the Great Commission by providing Biblical training that multiplies competent servant leaders in restricted access countries.
-These leaders and pastors want this training, but cannot go to a seminary or Bible college in their setting.
-BEE World uses a proven Bible-based curriculum that equips the leaders to understand Scripture more profoundly, to do their job better, and to train others also.
-The result is multiplying churches with greater Biblical depth and soundness.
+The goal of BEE World is to help the church fulfill the Great Commission by providing high quality Biblical training that equips and multiplies servant leaders in restricted access countries.
+These leaders and pastors want this training but cannot go to a Bible college or seminary in their setting.
+BEE World uses a proven, Bible-based curriculum that trains the leaders to understand Scripture more profoundly, to do their job better, and to train others also.
+The result is multiplying churches with greater Biblical depth and maturity.
 (Note: BEE = Biblical Education by Extension).

-Rich serves as a Course Facilitator and “commutes” four times a year to India and Bhutan to bring the Bible college to the students.
-The students are pastors, church-planters, or women’s ministry leaders, almost all first-generation converts.
-They study the course materials in their own language and also teaches them to train groups of other leaders.
-Rich lives near Denver, Colorado with his wife, Becky, and his adult children, Ian and Chris.
-Rich grew up at Great Valley and his parents, Peter and Isabelle, were active members.
+Rich serves as a Course Facilitator and “commutes” four times a year to India to bring the Bible college to the students.
+During the pandemic he has been meeting with one key group regularly on Zoom.
+The students are pastors, church planters, or women’s ministry leaders, almost all first-generation converts.
+They study the course materials in their own language and also teach them to groups of other leaders and potential leaders.
+Rich lives near Denver, Colorado with his wife, Becky.
+Their adult children, Ian and Chris and their families, live nearby them.
+Rich grew up at Great Valley and his parents, the late Peter and Isabelle, were active members.

 Mark and Anne Marie Winz